souradipp76/MM-PoE/paper/paper.md

 ### Step 1: Elimination

 In the first step of the MM-PoE method, each option $y_i$ is scored based on a specified metric.
 The score function, $\text{score}(x, h, y_i)$, evaluates each option's plausibility given the question $x$ and image $h$.
-The scores are used to eliminate options that are deemed less likely to be correct.
+The scores are used to eliminate options deemed less likely to be correct.
 Specifically, options whose scores are below the average score are eliminated.
 This is calculated as follows:

 $$
 s_i = \text{score}(x, h, y_i)